Tag: Charles Schulz

 Art, Comics August 28, 2011

-Today, 28 August 2011, is International Read Comics in Public Day.
-This is the second time it has been staged.
+Today, 28 August 2011, is International Read Comics in Public Day!
+This celebratory, public reading of comics is being staged for the second time.
 It began last year and was created, sponsored and promoted by The Daily Cross Hatch.
-I have participated in the event on both occasions (see photos below) and chose the location outside my local library in Sydney.
+I take pride in participating in this event and have done so on both occasions (see photos below).
+I chose the location outside my local library in Sydney.
 The City of Sydney Library branches carry an increasing range of comics and graphic novel titles including some manga.
-August 28 was also artist Jack Kirby’s birthday so I decided to read some early stories from the giant X-Men Omnibus that he created along with writer Stan Lee.
+Being comics artist Jack Kirby’s birthday I read the giant X-Men Omnibus that he created with writer Stan Lee.
 Last year I read early issues of Peanuts by Charles Schulz.
-It was fun doing this.
+I love reading comics in public!

-UPDATE 2013: at the beach!
+UPDATE 2013: At the beach!

 Reading Brian Ralph's Daybreak at the beach at dawn.